-Step 9 - Install Spiegler Stainless brake line
+Step 8 - Install Spiegler Stainless brake line

-- Start by connecting the two lines at the center upright bracket using the factory tension clip. - Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
+- Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the banjo fitting.
 Hand-thread the bolt into the inlet port on the caliper.
-You may need to re-clock the line using the supplied blocks.
-Torque the banjo bolt with a 14mm socket to 20ft.-lbs. - Slide the male end of the Spiegler line into the factory bracket at the inner fender.
-You may need to clock the line on this end as well so the line isn't twisted. - Remove the rubber cap from the hard line on the car, and insert the brake linetube nut into the male fitting using the factory tension clip.
+Using a 14mm wrench/socket tighen the banjo bolt to prevent fluid leaking (do not torque yet). - Insert rubber gommet into the factoy bracket. - Slide the male end of the Spiegler line into the factory bracket at the inner fender.
+You may need to re-clock the line using the supplied blocks (see packaging for details). - Remove the rubber cap from the hard line on the car, and insert the brake linetube nut into the male fitting using the factory tension clip.
 Hand-tighten the hard line fitting into the Spiegler line.
 Using a 11mm wrench, tighten the connection.
 Do not overtighten.
-Just make sure the connection is snug and leak free.
-Install retaining clip. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
-If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference.
+Just make sure the connection is snug and leak free. - Turn the steering wheel lock-to-lock, and make sure the brake line is not binding or rubbing on any moving components.
+Some adjustmen to the line through the gommet might be required.
+If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - Once the line is routed correctly, torque the banjo bolt with a 14mm socket to 20lb-ft.

-Step 10 - Install brake pads (DO NOT SKIP THIS STEP)
+Step 9 - Install brake pads (DO NOT SKIP THIS STEP)

 - This system comes standard with our pad tension kits in order to reduce rattle and keep the pads as low on the disc as possible.
 We do not recommend using the standard pad retaining blocks (located in the caliper boxes) due to slight pad overhang on this application. - Using a 6mm hex wrench, remove the two pad bolts securing the pad tension blocks/springs from the top of the caliper. - Slide your new brake pads into the calipers.
 If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad tension blocks removed in Step 8 above.
 Torque to 11 ft/lbs (15Nm).
-Make sure the pads are sitting just slightly above the OD of the disc as pictured.
+Make sure the pads are sitting just slightly above the OD of the disc as pictured. - Reinstall the OE brake pad wear sensor by plugging the connector back into the harness on the upright and securing the ends out of the way.
+If the sensors were tripped prior to removing the pads from the car (dash light on) you can either purchase a new sensor and install as stated, or you can snip the pad ends off the harness, strip away the sheething and wire the two leads together.

-Step 12 - Bleed the brake system
+Step 11 - Bleed the brake system